Buying a Home

 - getting a suitable mortgage (include the amount, interest rates and any other figures you feel important);

 - selling your current home (the seller may continue to look for a buyer, but will give you the right of first refusal);

 - the seller providing a current survey, or a “real property report,” showing the location of the house on the property owned by the seller and that there are no encroachments;

-- the seller having title to the property (your lawyer will check this out when he or she conducts a title search to see if there are any liens on the property, easements, rights of way or height restrictions);
+- the seller having the title to the property (Your lawyer will check this out when he or she conducts a title search to see if there are any liens on the property, easements, rights of way or height restrictions.);

 - if there is a septic system, the seller should have a health inspection certificate, stating the system meets local standards;

 - if you still have any doubts about the home’s safety and construction, you may wish to make the purchase conditional on an inspection by a qualified engineer;